TingleDinkle/sanity-orb/README.md

 A mesmerizing 3D visualization application that represents mental state through an interactive, animated orb.
 Watch as the orb's colors, particles, and effects dynamically change based on your "sanity level" - a metaphor for mental clarity and stability.
 This project was meant to be me pushing my boundaries of what I can make with the newest technologies in the frontend game.
 Hope you like it!

+Oh and also, the inspirations for this project came from the idea or concept of a "Mood Ring".

 ## Overview

 Sanity Orb is a WebGL-powered interactive experience that combines advanced 3D graphics with smooth user interactions.
 The application features a beautiful animated orb surrounded by particle systems, star fields, and dynamic lighting effects that respond to user input in real-time.